-From an operational standpoint, the Issuer outsources a significant proportion of its support services under service level agreements to the related departments of Nomura International plc.
+From an operational standpoint, the Issuer subscribes to the NEHS group governance framework, with activities carried out by group company personnel, including those of Nomura International plc.
 The Treasury department continues to manage the liquidity of the Issuer and provides asset and liability management for the balance sheet.